jdodgen/Recipe-collection/favorite/Chucks Stuffed Poblano chorizo chilis.md

 Place the stem back to plug the hole, "sort of" :)

-bake until at least 160F at 375F should be about ~30 minutes
+bake until at least 160F internal at 375F should be done in about ~30 minutes

 Serve chilies on a bed of rice.
 ```